Risks & Recovery

 Risks

-Dr. David Ong prioritizes your safety and strive to minimize the risks associated with cosmetic surgery.
+Dr. David Ong prioritises your safety and strive to minimize the risks associated with cosmetic surgery.
 While no surgical procedure is entirely risk-free, understanding potential complications and how to mitigate them can help you make informed decisions and prepare for a smoother recovery.

 Understanding Surgical Risks